 Effective November 2019, we leased approximately 20,913 square feet of space in Princeton, NJ, which now serves as our principal executive offices and is used for commercial and marketing as well as general and administrative purposes.
 We lease an approximately 11,495 square foot facility in Israel, which is used primarily as research and development laboratories as well as for administrative purposes.
-We lease approximately 9,336 square feet of space in New York.
 We believe that our existing facilities are adequate to meet our current needs, and that suitable additional or alternative spaces will be available in the future on commercially reasonable terms.